JustinDearden/frontend-v2-rdfkai/README.md

 - **Postman Collection for API:**
   A Postman collection is included to interface with the API.
 It features an environment file that allows you to easily switch out variables (e.g., application ID) for testing different scenarios.

+- **Design System & Layout Tokens:**
+  Developed a lightweight design system that defines reusable tokens for variables, breakpoints, and layout settings (such as margins, paddings, gutters, and column counts) across different screen sizes.
+This system ensures consistent styling and responsive behavior, making it easy to maintain and extend the CSS framework throughout the application.